elastisys/compliantkubernetes/docs/operator-manual/air-gapped.md

 !!!note

     Be wary of images with digests as tags, as when saving the container image when using the `docker` or `podman` runtime and then loading it, the image will lose its digest (see issue discussing this [here](https://github.com/moby/moby/issues/22011)).
-If you use this approach, you may need to override the digest or image tag used in the Compliant Kubernetes Apps config.
+If you use this approach, you may need to override the digest or image tag used in the Welkin Apps config.
 Using a tool like `nerdctl` will however preserve the correct image digest.

 !!!tip